kadena-docs/kadena-docs/docs/coding-projects/simple-payments.md

 ## Create a file for local testing

-At this point, you have completed all of the essential code for the `simple-payments.pact` contract.
+At this point, you have completed all of the essential code for the `simple-payment.pact` contract.
 However, you can't test or deploy the code in its current state.
 Because keysets are defined outside of contract code, the most common way to test a module locally is to create a test file that makes use of REPL-only built-in functions to simulate data that must be provided by the environment, like keysets and signatures.
-In this part of the project, you'll see how to create a test file—the `simple-payments.repl` file—to call REPL-only functions and test the functions you've defined in the `payments` module.
+In this part of the project, you'll see how to create a test file—the `simple-payment.repl` file—to call REPL-only functions and test the functions you've defined in the `payments` module.

-1. Copy the `simple-payments.pact` file and rename the file as `simple-payments.repl`.
+1. Copy the `simple-payment.pact` file and rename the file as `simple-payment.repl`.
-2. Open the `simple-payments.repl` file in your code editor.
+2. Open the `simple-payment.repl` file in your code editor.
 3. Add the `env-data` built-in function to set environment data to simulate keyset information.

    ```pact